Your home for profit-to-member Super

 Each of these changes include significant insurance elements.

-The PYSP and PMIF reforms required trustees to cease insurance cover on inactive accounts, prevented superannuation funds from automatically providing insurance to members where the member has a low balance, and to not provide cover where the member is under 25 years.
+The PYSP and PMIF reforms required trustees to cease insurance cover on inactive accounts, prevented superannuation funds from automatically providing insurance to members with a low balance, and mandated that they don't provide cover to members under 25 years old.

 From March 2021, ASIC has also required funds to: